 - 1. Reason is the use justified?
-What images will be captured and why? - Inform of use of CCTV and reason for use; - 3.
-Retention period needs to be justified; - 4.
+What images will be captured and why? - 2.
+Inform of use of CCTV and reason for use; - 3.
+Retention period needs to be justified (7 days maximum in most cases); - 4.
 Right of individual to request footage (in certain cases); - 5.
 Ensure security contractors abide by data protection laws as well.